Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Results

-Table~\ref{largest_dataset_range_ranking} reports $\ra$ results after the first $RCT$ iteration on the dataset with $944$ features and $2826$ rows mentioned above.
-All features in that dataset are binary, obtained through one-hot encoding of categorical variables and through discretization of numeric variables from trace logs, and represent event occurrence information (count features and features encoding sequential information were not used).
-Each row corresponds to a selected range feature (the names of features and the selected ranges are not shown), and the first column $Dim$ denotes the dimension of the range features -- range features up to triplets were generated. $\ra$ heuristics for generating diverse set of ranked range features were used, and therefore the top ranked range features -- the selected subgroup descriptions -- are diverse, though the subgroups of samples that they define have overlaps.
-The remaining columns report the confusion matrix statistics and quality metrics defined in Section~\ref{SS.FRA}.
+Table~\ref{largest_dataset_range_ranking} reports $\ra$ results in the original root-causing activity after the first $\rct$ iteration on the dataset $Data8$ with $944$ features and $2826$ rows.
+Each row in the table corresponds to a selected range feature (the names of features and the selected ranges are not shown), and the first column $Dim$ shows the dimension of the range features -- range features up to triplets were generated.
+Two heuristics for generating diverse set of ranked range features were used: (1) the number of ranges selected per feature was limited to $2$ (this is a default value and was used in all experiments); and (2) among the identical range features per dimension (range features that define the same subgroups but have different descriptions and might be associated to same or different original features in the data), only a single representative was used in further construction of rages of higher dimensions.
+Therefore the top ranked range features -- the selected subgroup descriptions -- are diverse, though the subgroups of samples that they define have overlaps.
+The remaining columns in Table~\ref{largest_dataset_range_ranking} report the confusion matrix statistics and quality metrics defined in Section~\ref{SS.FRA}.
 The selected ranges were sorted according to weighted precision defined in Section~\ref{SS.FRA}.
-One can see that many ranges with precision 1 have been selected, which include single ranges and range triplets.
+One can see that many ranges with precision $1$ have been selected, which include single ranges and range triplets.
 Actually, all the selected ranges were of high quality.
-The validator actually chose the highest ranked range for splitting, in order to further root-cause the seven false negatives (value $7$ occurs in column $FN$ in the first row of Table~\ref{largest_dataset_range_ranking}).
+The validator chose the highest ranked range for splitting, in order to further root-cause the seven false negatives (value $7$ occurs in column $FN$ in the first row of Table~\ref{largest_dataset_range_ranking}).
 The second iteration was $\ra$ run on the dataset obtained by dropping all positive samples except the seven false negatives.
 With the ranges reported by the second $\ra$ run, it was possible to split the seven test failures into subgroups of four, two and one failures, respectively, which resulted in full root-causing of all seven failures.